rythrojaofficial/axis45/workouts/tuesday-tricking-exercise.md

 #### partners/grouping

-We want the pairings to work for the overall group first, then what's best for individual pairs/groups
+We want the pairings to work for the overall group first, then what's b1. one thing we should try to delegate to as many experienced individuals as possible is getting people to move along from break and to pay attention during instructions for individual pairs/groups

 if someone's really new, it's a good idea to pair them with someone more experienced so that the blind aren't leading the blind